 Type signatures can appear on top-level functions and nested let or where definitions.
-Generally this is useful for documentation, though in some case you may use it prevent polymorphism.
+Generally this is useful for documentation, although in some cases they are needed to prevent polymorphism.
 A type signature is first the name of the item which will be typed, followed by a ::, followed by the types.
 An example of this has already been seen above.